-Using the Hailer
+Using the Hailer Function

-Before you can use the hailer function, you must provide and install a hailer horn on your boat deck or tower (optional).
-For more information, see the VHF 110/210 AIS Series Installation Instructions.
+Before you can use the hailer function, you must install a hailer horn (optional).
+For more information, see the VHF 315 Series Installation Instructions.

-The hailer allows you to make on-boat or ship-to-shore announcements, and allows two-way communications between connected radios.
+A hailer horn allows you to make on-boat or ship-to-shore announcements, and allows two-way communications between connected radios.
 You can address the ship using the radio or handset, and sounds received through the horn can be heard through the radio speaker.
-For vessels with enclosed cabins, the hailer allows you to hear sounds from the deck.
+For vessels with enclosed cabins, the hailer horn allows you to hear sounds from the deck.